Ultimate Flying Disc Injuries and Safety Tips

 It's a limited contact sport that combines elements of soccer, football, and basketball.
-Players must run, cut, guard, jump, throw, catch, and sometimes dive with an outstretched arm for the disc.
+Players must run, cut, guard, jump, throw, catch, and sometimes dive with outstretched arms for the flying disc.

-Because of the high level of endurance and the intricate movement patterns required per game, this limited contact sport can sideline any young athlete because of its demands.
+Because of the high level of endurance and the intricate movement patterns required in flying disc games, this limited contact sport can sideline any athlete because of its demands.

 Common Flying Disc Injuries